MI-AFP/tutorials/tutorials/09_elm-intro.md

 ## Packages

 Elm packages are published on [package.elm-lang.org](https://package.elm-lang.org).
 There is forced [semantic versioning](https://semver.org) for Elm packages.
-Therefore, you don't have to worry about breaking your application while updating packages.
+Therefore, we don't have to worry about breaking our application while updating packages.

-In 2018, Elm 0.19 was released, and not all packages have been updated yet, so you need to check first whether the package is supported in the latest Elm version.
+In 2018, Elm 0.19 was released, and not all packages have been updated yet, so we need to check first whether the package is supported in the latest Elm version.